Best apps for filing your taxes right on your iPhone or iPad

 TurboTax Return App

 When most people think of doing their own taxes, TurboTax is likely the first name on their mind.
 Intuit's app easily lets you get your tax return prepared and e-filed in a jiffy.
 It pulls all your information from a photo of your W-2 and it fills in all the correct tax forms for you.
+Although it automatically fills it in, always double check the information to make sure you're getting the best return.
+You can also go between your iPhone, iPad, or Mac whenever you need so you can keep on completing your return.

-If you upgrade to the Deluxe, Premier, or Self-Employed versions, the app will even search through more than 350 tax credits in order to maximize your return.
-The ExplainWhy feature is a convenient way to learn exactly why you're getting the refund you're getting, so that you can avoid the almighty audit.
+If you upgrade to the Deluxe for $60, Premier for $80, Self-Employed for $120, or TurboTax Live version for $180, the app will even search through more than 350 tax credits in order to maximize your return.
+The ExplainWhy feature is a convenient way to learn exactly why you're getting the refund you're getting, so that you can avoid an audit that could go south.

 - Free, with in-app purchases - Download now